 You’re probably familiar with the most popular rental car companies like Alamo, Avis, Budget, Enterprise, Hertz, National, and Thrifty.
 But there are actually many other options you can choose from and often at a lower price tag.

 Just how much can you save with a discount rental company?

 Oftentimes, you can save at least $5 per day and sometimes even more.
 This may not sound like a huge discount, but take a moment to think about it.
 Saving $5 on a seven-day trip keeps an extra $35 in your pocket.
 Depending on where you’re headed, that could easily translate into a nice dinner out with a drink or two.

 5. Prepay to Save Extra

 Getting a refundable car rental reservation does come with some perks, mainly the ability to cancel it for free if you see a better deal or end up changing your travel plans.
-But prepaying also comes with a pretty major perk, so check it out before making up your mind.
+But prepaying can also be beneficial, so check it out before making up your mind.

 What’s the benefit of prepaying for car rentals?

 In most cases, you can see some major savings in your overall rate.
 In fact, you could see a discount of as much as 20%.
 That’s definitely worth considering.